stickyPiston/notifier/README.md

 * * *

+## 💻 How does the app work?
+It is very simple.
+In your tray, on Mac at the top right and on windows at the bottom right, an icon like the electron icon shows up.
+If you click it, a menu appears.
+Hit "_Add a timer_" to create a new timer.
+Fill all the information required and click submit.
+You have successfully created a timer.

+* * *

 ## ☝️ Any improvements or bugs found?
-Be sure to create a new issue for this repository.
+Be sure to create a new issue for this repository when you find a bug, suggestion or anything equivalent to that.
 Any suggestions are welcome!

 * * *